joseferben/miniwind/README.md

 # miniwind

+*Archived:* I wasn't able to find a good subset that keeps PageSpeed and me as developer happy.

 miniwind is a subset of TailwindCSS that is reasonably small so that it can be used without a build step.

 It mainly contains utility classes for layout and spacing.